HughP/dnj-corpus/README.md

 Only copyright owners can license materials.
 Therefore this content bears no license, as Hugh makes no content claims on the content of the corpus, and did not receive content under license.
 Use under the _fair use_ doctrine is assumed.

-### Hugh Paterson's contribution
+### Hugh Paterson's Contribution
 The `README.md` which is Hugh Paterson III's contribution is copyright Hugh Paterson III 2018, and licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 The `generate-corpus.bash` script is also Hugh's contribution and is licensed under the MIT version [provided](paterson-license.md).

+### SIL International's Contribution
-Other content such as the content contained uner the flder `/SILPUA` is licensed as originally offered (MIT).
+Other content such as the content contained under the folder `/SILPUA` is licensed as originally offered (MIT).